1Zpresso K-Ultra: Grind Settings for Every Brew Method

 How Roast Level Changes Your Setting

-Same grinder, same method, same dose, and yet a light roast and a dark roast can be 6–7 clicks apart on the K-Ultra.
+Same grinder, same method, same dose, and yet a light roast and a dark roast can be several clicks apart on the K-Ultra.
 Light roasts are denser and harder, so the water needs more time and surface area to extract the sugars, and that's why you grind finer.
 Dark roasts are softer and more soluble, they give up their flavors faster, and you grind coarser to avoid harsh, ashy notes.

 How to Dial In